 Does Bulgaria maintain a list of sanctioned individuals and entities?

-other persons identified by the competent authorities of another country or the EU
+other persons identified by the competent authorities of another country

 Are there any other lists related to sanctions?